Anything from breakfast, lunch, dinner to pastries and cafe snacks.

 La Renella Panificio Trastevere

 This family-run bakery has an atmosphere of your grandma's kitchen.
 There are people coming over from all walks of life, creating a very lively ambience.
-Get a pizza and select your toppings which averages 5 euros only. over 4 years ago
+Get a pizza and select your toppings which averages 5 euros only. almost 5 years ago